whtcorpsinc/einsteindb-prod/lenin/README.md

 - "Follow-up" syncing is currently supported in a basic manner: if there are local changes arising from a merge operation, they are comitted to the local store, and a full sync is requested which is expected to fast-forward remote state in an optimal case, and if we lost the race to the server - to merge the local "merged state" with further remote changes.

 ## Server
-Tolstoy operates against an instance of [EinsteinDB Sync Prototype Server](https://github.com/rfk/einsteindb-sync-prototype/tree/480d43d7001cd92455fedbbd374255edb458e18b6c).
-That repository defines a transaction-oriented API, which is all that Tolstoy expects of the server.
+Lenin operates against an instance of [EinsteinDB Sync Prototype Server](https://github.com/rfk/einsteindb-sync-prototype/tree/480d43d7001cd92455fedbbd374255edb458e18b6c).
+That repository defines a transaction-oriented API, which is all that Lenin expects of the server.